 Click on the photo on the left for a one-hour illustrated presentation about the Sowams Heritage Area by Dr. Weed at the George Hail Library in Warren, RI.

-Helen Hersh Tjader spoke to the Barrington Preservation Society in 2014 on Sowams’ past as the home of the Pokanoket (Wampanoag) people long before the first Europeans settled here as part of te Plymouth Colony.
+Helen Hersh Tjader spoke to the Barrington Preservation Society in 2014 on Sowams’ past as the home of the Pokanoket (Wampanoag) people long before the first Europeans settled here as part of the Plymouth Colony.
 She has called on all of us to work to establish a National Heritage district acknowledging the Pokanoket heritage of the Sowams area.
 A version of this talk was set to beautiful video footage by nature photographer Nat Rea showcasing the natural beauty of Sowams.

-Click here to watch After the Mayflower, Episode 1 of the We Shall Remain series that portrays meetings between the Pilgrims and the Wampanoag.
-At minute 28 of the video, Edward Winslow’s 1623 visit with Massasoit at Sowams is depicted.
+Click here to watch After the Mayflower, Episode 1 of the We Shall Remain series that portrays meetings between the Pilgrims and the Pokanokets.
+At minute 28 of the video, Edward Winslow’s 1623 visit with the Massasoit at Sowams is depicted.
 This segment is directed by Chris Eyre, a member of the Cyeyenne and Arapaho Tribe, and several of the actors who appear in the film a members of the Mashpee Wampanoag Tribe.

 Click below to see “From Thanksgiving to King Philip’s War, a 20-minute video depicting the Wampanoag view of the colonization of New England and the events leading to the King Philip War.

 Click below for a view of King Philip’s War in the context of colonial wars against all American Aborigines.

 Interviews with local historians (click on the photos below for each web page)